-- 8. The Gardens provide an area of hard landscaping for events at the eastern end, two artificial grass lawns bordered by hedges, an enclosed play area, pétanque terrain, a sandpit and planting bed with a border of mature trees.
-Due to the retention of the filled-in former open-air swimming pool on site, there is limited capacity for the Gardens to support significant areas of natural planting.
-The play area is visually disconnected from the rest of the Gardens by hedges.
-The structures from the former pool buildings remain to the east of the Gardens; these buildings have long been derelict and are currently hoarded off for reasons of public health and safety.
-The area has become a location for fly-tipping.
-The derelict buildings separate the Gardens from an area of the Existing Designated Open Space which is accessible only by steps from the Embankment.
-As a result of the disjointed layout, this isolated area of open space cannot be used in conjunction with the Gardens. - 9.
+- 8. The Gardens provide an area of hard landscaping for events at the eastern end, two artificial grass lawns bordered by hedges, an enclosed play area, pétanque terrain, a sandpit and planting bed with a border of mature trees.15 Due to the retention of the filled-in former open-air swimming pool on site, there is limited capacity for the Gardens to support significant areas of natural planting.16 The play area is visually disconnected from the rest of the Gardens by hedges.17 The structures from the former pool buildings remain to the east of the Gardens; these buildings have long been derelict and are currently hoarded off for reasons of public health and safety.
+The area has become a location for fly-tipping.18 The derelict buildings separate the Gardens from an area of the Existing Designated Open Space which is accessible only by steps from the Embankment.19 As a result of the disjointed layout, this isolated area of open space cannot be used in conjunction with the Gardens. - 9.
 The Council accepts that the play area is, at times, well used and that a number of events are held within the Gardens that are well-attended.
 However, as Mr Chadwick, the Council's Director of Environment and Community Services explained on Day 8, overall the Gardens are distinctly underused having regard to their brilliant location.
-Mr Bannister too explained that he had observed the Gardens being "very quiet" during his site visits.
-This is confirmed by other speakers at the Inquiry: the physical limitations of the Gardens mean that it is often "devoid of visitors and activity".
-The evidence is that the footfall in the Gardens as a whole is considerably lighter than for other open spaces in Twickenham, such as the pedestrianised area of Church Street.
-This is consistent with the fact that the shortcomings of the Scheme Land are widely recognised and remarked upon by the local community.
-Indeed, the Twickenham Riverside Trust ("TRT") itself accepts that the Gardens are disconnected from the town and much quieter than Church Street.
-This is in
+Mr Bannister too explained that he had observed the Gardens being "very quiet" during his site visits.20 This is confirmed by other speakers at the Inquiry: the physical limitations of the Gardens mean that it is often "devoid of visitors and activity".21 The evidence is that the footfall in the Gardens as a whole is considerably lighter than for other open spaces in Twickenham,22 such as the pedestrianised area of Church Street.23 This is consistent with the fact that the shortcomings of the Scheme Land are widely recognised and remarked upon by the local community.24 Indeed, the Twickenham Riverside Trust ("TRT") itself accepts that the Gardens are disconnected from the town and much quieter than Church Street.25 This is in part due to the fact that there is, on most days, a distinct lack of anything going on within

-&lt;sup>12 LBR1A, para 4.1.
+12 LBR1A, para 4.1.
 These areas are identified on Map U at LBR22 (INQ03).

-&lt;sup>16 LBR2A, para 4.4.
+16 LBR2A, para 4.4.
 As Mr Chadwick explained on Day 8, previous efforts to plant grass have failed.

-&lt;sup>17 LBR2A, para 4.5 and 4.6.
+17 LBR2A, para 4.5 and 4.6.

-&lt;sup>19 The former Plot 48, shown as comprising 126 sqm on Map A (CD4.3A).
+19 The former Plot 48, shown as comprising 126 sqm on Map A (CD4.3A).

-&lt;sup>21 Cllr Neden-Watts, XiC.
+21 Cllr Neden-Watts, XiC.

-&lt;sup>22 Cllr Chard, XiC (Day 2) explained that the footfall in the Gardens is "considerably lighter" than in other outside areas in Twickenham, XiC (Day 2); see also Mr Chadwick on Day 8, "underused relative to other areas of this type" (his own observations are consistent with those of Council officers who would expect it to be a more widely visited site given the town centre and riverside location (LBR18-2 para.
+22 Cllr Chard, XiC (Day 2) explained that the footfall in the Gardens is "considerably lighter" than in other outside areas in Twickenham, XiC (Day 2); see also Mr Chadwick on Day 8, "underused relative to other areas of this type" (his own observations are consistent with those of Council officers who would expect it to be a more widely visited site given the town centre and riverside location (LBR18-2 para.
 2.15))

-&lt;sup>22 Cllr Chard, XiC (Day 2).
+22 Cllr Chard, XiC (Day 2).

-&lt;sup>23 Mr Bannister explained in XX (Day 4) that he had observed during his visits to the site that Church Street is considerably more well used than the Gardens, which were "very quiet".
+23 Mr Bannister explained in XX (Day 4) that he had observed during his visits to the site that Church Street is considerably more well used than the Gardens, which were "very quiet".

-&lt;sup>24 Cllr Chard, XiC (Day 2).
+24 Cllr Chard, XiC (Day 2).

-&lt;sup>25 Mrs Holman (Day 2; during XX of Byron Young).
+25 Mrs Holman (Day 2; during XX of Byron Young).